schurigweston/chess/notes.md

-# These are my notes yep
+# These are my notes yep.
+Changed in Intellijay